cccra/JENT/README.md

 - Sane (according to yours truly) defaults
 - Handy shortcuts
+- Loads of LaTeX snippets
-- A custom colourscheme (tinker at will)
+- A custom colourscheme
 - A small and functional set of configured and lazy-loaded plugins

 Of those plugins, the interesting ones are listed below in alphabetical order: